CYUT-M416/vllm-server/README.md

-# A Script to use vLLM server at M-416 from anywhere
+# A Script to use vLLM server at from any client
 ## Server
 ### Install [vllm](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#offline-batched-inference)